 Found on your item or product pages, the Item Price block consists of a text field that allows you to highlight the lowest price for an item or product.

-Found on your item or product pages, and in conjunction with the Item Price block, the Item Parameter block allows you to go into greater detail about your item’s parameters or product's guest types and their price points.
+Found on your item or product pages, and with the Item Price block, the Item Parameter block allows you to go into greater detail about your item’s parameters or product's guest types and their price points.

 Page Types & FeaturesBack to top

 Dash’s homepage comprises a hero block followed by up to five customizable sections, each of which can be swapped out for a different block type and an Instagram feed block.

 The Inventory page features a grid of all the items or products available for booking on your site and comprises several components: an alternate hero block and an item grid.

 Each grid item comprises the item’s or product's image, followed by the item’s/product's title and category.
 Each item is linked to the specific item’s or product's page.